MarinaAzevedo/MarinaAzevedo/README.md

 Let’s connect and explore the power of data together! 🚀

 🔬 Background
-🎓 Education: I hold a degree in Biomedical Engineering, where I gained a solid foundation in both healthcare, statistics and engineering principles.
+🎓 Education:
-💼 Professional Experience: I completed a curricular internship working on Glintt's 'WoW Project', inserted on the health informatics and Internet of Things (IoT) domains.
+💼 Professional Experience:

 🎓 Certifications